By Dissident Teacher

 Childhood patterns can sometimes predict who falls into abusive relationships.
 Younger sisters of sisters, and younger brothers of brothers are the ones most likely to fall into patterns of submissiveness under a dominant partner in marriage.
 In other words, an older, dominant same sex sibling rather than an opposite sex sibling is more likely to contribute to this pattern.
 Unfortunately, some women who get out of one abusive relationship have a pattern of going onto other abusive relationships; these patterns may reflect a relationship with their fathers, or other difficulties in their childhood.

 I am very discouraged at the way domestic violence groups continue to hide the information about how substance abuse leads to domestic violence–even though it is part of problem at least 80% of the time.
 Problems of substance abuse or early substance use increase the likelihood of intimate partner violence, in young adulthood, for both perpetrators and victims.

 If domestic violence groups worked harder to educate about this relationship, I think we’d make more progress against intimate partner violence, sexual assault and rape.

-Too often the feminists leading the domestic violence groups make male privilege the issue rather than trying to understand the deeper reasons for it.
-Too often they engage in male bashing.
-It would be more productive if they worked on psychological issues such as PTSD and substance abuse and trying to prevent it.
-Most of the factors in NCADV’s pie chart are useful except male privilege.
+Most of the factors in NCADV’s pie chart are useful except “male privilege.”
+Too often the feminists leading domestic violence groups claim “male privilege” is the issue while deeper problems are in play.
+It would be more productive if they worked on psychological issues such as PTSD and substance abuse as underlying causes of domestic violence.
 Economic abuse and emotional abuse can be factors of uneven control in relationships.
 Yet women also use emotional abuse, too, and feminists don’t admit it.

 Ending domestic violence is a noble and just cause.
 Let’s go forward and continue to work on it